huyuhong0205/full-stack-airbnb-clone/readme.md

 - Sign up and login.
 - Use custom hooks to validate user input for better user experience.
 - Also validate user input in server side to ensure security.
-- USe JWT and Cookies for user authentication.
+- Use JWT and Cookies for user authentication.
 - Manage authentication and authorization state using Redux.

 ### Profile page